HaHeho/pybinsim/README.rst

     "custom" [array(int, int ,int)]
     "filter" [array(single,2), array(double,2)]

-For headhpone filters, only the field filter is relevant.
+For headphone filters, only the field filter is relevant.
 To reduce memory usage we advise to use single precision for the filters.
 To speedup the filter loading we advice to store the mat files on a SSD and to save the mat files without compression (which is not the default setting in MATLAB).
 Also take a look at the example_mat.mat file to understand the structure.

 OSC & ZMQ Message Examples
 --------------------------